jfmyers9/etcd-release/docs/design.md

 and the remaining bash scripts are simple and easily audited.
 By running inside containers, we no longer need to manage a large number of generic concerns such as pidfiles, log redirection, process limits, and filesystem permissions.
-We can now rely on a heavily tested Go program than largely untested bash scripts.
+We can now rely on a heavily tested Go program rather than on largely untested bash scripts.

 An added feature of using BPM is that we greatly increase the security profile of the ETCD release.
 BPM runs processes inside